New watches listed in the Store!

 Watch Description

 Seth Thomas's 18-size hunting Model 2 was launched sometime in 1888, a skeletonized 3/4-plate design with a graceful cantilever over the center wheel pivot that continued the use of the long pallet escapement from the Model 1, eventually available in all of the finishes that the factory offered at the time.
 It debuted at SN 25101 with two separate blocks of a hundred nickel variants each, with the 15-jewel gilt adjusted Grade 97 being introduced for the first time at SN 28001, making this piece the eighth one in grade produced out of a total of roughly 1380.
 It's been fully restored with all of its original jewels still intact on clean plates with a complete regulator assembly and a full set of blued screws.
 The Roman-numeral dial has a light vertical hairline behind matching light spade hands, and it's housed in a fairly heavy 3-ounce unmarked coin-silver hunter case with tight hinges, a blank shield and cuvette, a tight bow, a sharp crown, and an NOS glass crystal.
-Matching lanyard and display stand included.
+Matching watch chain and display stand are included.

 Watch Specs